 I frowned at him.
 What on earth…?
 “Dissemble, do you mean?”

 He pushed off the mantle and swayed toward me.
 The reek of alcohol burned my nose.
 He hadn’t been crying; he’d been drinking.
 He was absolutely foxed.
 No wonder John was so annoyed.
 And now I was too.
 There I’d been, just a moment ago, feeling sorry for doubting him, and he’d been out celebrating after all.

 “What the hell is going on?” he all but shouted.

-“Sit down and lower your voice,” I said, my irritation sharp on my tongue.
+“Sit down and lower your voice,” I said, my irritation sharpening my tone.

-He collapsed onto the couch and crossed his arms over his chest to glare at me.
+He collapsed onto the couch and crossed his arms over his chest.

 The nerve of him, to come here, hours later than promised, buggered out of his mind with drink, demanding answers.
 My irritation swelled into anger.
 “You look like Father right now.”

 He unwound his arms, his expression falling into remorse.